 One thing that can hold a business back is the regulations to which it is subject.
 Factors such as tax regulations, hiring practices, training opportunities and more determine how fast a business progresses.
 You will be happy to know that this state has regulations that are friendly to new and upcoming businesses, helping you build a strong foundation.

 Starting an LLC in Texas

 As with any business, there is no assurance that your business will take off at a fast rate.
 It is thus important that you prepare adequately for the road ahead.
 The journey begins by understanding what documents you need and all laws to which you have to abide during this journey.
 We will get you started with tidbits on everything you need to know.

 Once you are done with the naming and finding a registered agent in Texas, you will need to file your Certificate of Formation with the secretary of state.
 You can do this in person, online or by mail at a cost of $300.

 What do we have to do?
 You need to follow the steps below:

-Step 1: Decide on a business entity and name
+Step 1: For opening an LLC in Texas decide on a business entity and name

 There are many business structure you can start, all with their upsides and downsides.
 It is thus important that you understand what each entity spells for your operations regarding liability, investment needs and tax liabilities.
 Below are the options you can consider: